wmvanvliet/jupyter-qtconsole-colorschemes/README.rst

 or ``solarizeddark`` for the option ``c.IPythonWidget.syntax_style`` in your ``ipython_qtconsole_cofig.py`` file::

-    c.IPythonWidget.syntax_style = "solarizedlight"
+    c.IPythonWidget.syntax_style = "solarizeddark"

-For ``solarized.css`` file, and you can either start QT console with ``--stylesheet=solarized.css`` option or put path to the css file into the option ``c.IPythonQtConsoleApp.stylesheet' in your ``ipython_qtconsole_config.py`` file::
+For ``solarizeddark.css`` file, and you can either start QT console with ``--stylesheet=solarizeddark.css`` option or put path to the css file into the option ``c.IPythonQtConsoleApp.stylesheet`` in your ``ipython_qtconsole_config.py`` file::

-    c.IPythonQtConsoleApp.stylesheet = "solarized.css"
+    c.IPythonQtConsoleApp.stylesheet = "/path/to/solarizeddark.css"